-- Legal contracts are arranged with clinical and practicum sites.
+- 11.1 Legal contracts are arranged with clinical and practicum sites.
 These contracts specify information the college must collect from students.
 Students must submit the required pre-practicum and clinical documentation prior to the deadline.
 Failure to submit this information prior to the deadline will result in students' inability to enroll and attend clinical courses.
 All requirements must remain valid for the duration of all clinical and practicum experiences.
 It is the student's responsibility to maintain the records.
 The pre-practicum requirements are determined with clinical agencies and, in general, there are no exceptions.
-Information on clinical requirements can be obtained on the CNHS website. - The DNP-FNP program requires students to complete a minimum of 1000 practicum hours.
-This total includes practicum hours in preparation for the Family Nurse Practitioner Role (600 hours minimum) and hours in completion of the DNP Scholarship Project (400 hours minimum).
-For students admitted to the program in or after Fall 2021, the practicum hours in preparation for the Family Nurse Practitioner role is 700 minimum and a minimum of 300 hours are required for the DNP Scholarship Project. - 10.
-3 Students partner with program faculty and staff to identify preceptors/mentors for the practicum courses.
+Information on clinical requirements can be obtained on the CNHS website. - 11.2 The DNP-FNP program requires students to complete a minimum of 1000 practicum hours.
+This total includes practicum hours in preparation for the Family Nurse Practitioner Role (700 hours minimum) and hours in the completion of the DNP Scholarship Project (300 hours minimum). - 11.3 Students partner with program faculty and staff to identify preceptors/mentors for the practicum courses.
 All preceptors/mentors must meet Department of Nursing credentialing requirements.
-The DNO Program Coordinator or designee approves NP preceptors and agency placements for NP students.
-Each semester,
+The DNP Program Director or designee approves NP preceptors and agency placements for NP students.
+Each semester, before starting clinical, students must have approval from the DNP Program Director or designee for clinical placements. - 11.4 Students with personal circumstances that may limit their eligibility for participation in clinical experiences are encouraged to contact the DNP Program Director as soon as possible.
+The DNP Program Director does not guarantee an alternative facility placement.
+Students with these circumstances may be unable to continue in the program. - 11.5 Students must adhere to all clinical site policies and procedures.
+Consequences for nonadherence are outlined in the FNP Clinical Student Handbook. - 11.5.1 Students are required to complete all clinical hours associated with a clinical practicum course.

-- before starting clinical, students must have approval from the DNP Program Coordinator or designee for clinical placements. - The Nursing Programs endeavor to provide students with appropriate clinical training placements, but cannot guarantee placements in all circumstances.
-Students with personal circumstances that may limit their eligibility for participation in clinical experiences are encouraged to contact the DNP Program Coordinator as soon as possible.
-The DNP Program Coordinator does not guarantee an alternative facility placement.
-Students with these circumstances may be unable to continue in the program. - 10.5 Students must adherent to all clinical site policies and procedures.
-Students are assigned specific clinical dates and times and are not allowed in the clinical site on other dates unless approved by the clinical faculty and the Department of Nursing.
-The dress code requirements and consequences for non-adherence are outlined in the DNP Clinical Student Handbook. - 10.5.1 Students are required to complete all clinical hours associated with a clinical practicum course. - 10.5.2 DNP FNP students arrange their clinical schedule with the site preceptor.
-A student who must miss a prearranged clinical date due to illness or other event should notify the preceptor prior to the clinical session and arrange make-up hours. - 10.5.3 An unexcused absence is defined as failure to prepare for or appear at any clinical learning environment including lab and simulation without prior notification and approval by the faculty or site preceptor. - 10.5.4 A student with an unexcused absence may forfeit their clinical and is required to make up the clinical hours.
+- 11.5.2 DNP FNP students arrange their clinical schedule with the site preceptor.
+A student who must miss a prearranged clinical date due to illness or other event should notify the preceptor prior to the clinical session and arrange make-up hours. - 11.5.3 An unexcused absence is defined as failure to prepare for or appear at any clinical learning environment including lab and simulation without prior notification and approval by the faculty or site preceptor. - 11.5.4 A student with an unexcused absence may forfeit their clinical site and is required to make up the clinical hours.

-11 Complaints and Conflicts
+12. Complaints and Conflicts

-11.1 Academic Appeal
+12.1 Academic Appeal